 Current Volatility: The one year observed volatility expressed in the standard deviation of daily portfolio returns, updated monthly.
 This calculation is based on a target number for the Risk Budget, and a calculated number for the Portfolio Results.

-Estimated Annual Dollar ($) and Percentage (%) Downside Tolerance: The maximum anticipated decline in investment value over any 365-day period within a reasonable statistical probability.
-There is no guarantee that a portfolio will not exceed the downside tolerance.
+Estimated Annual Dollar ($) and Percentage (%) Tolerance: The maximum anticipated decline in investment value over any 365-day period within a reasonable statistical probability.
+There is no guarantee that a portfolio will not exceed the tolerance.

 MSCI EAFE® (Europe, Australasia, Far East) Index: A free float-adjusted market capitalization weighted index designed to measure developed market equity performance.